modelica/newsletter/_2022-02/System-Modeler-Events.md

 ![Alt text](Wolfram-conference.png 'Wolfram Technology Conference 2022')

-Join the Wolfram Technology Conference to explore how System Modeler as well as Wolfram's technology stack can empower you and your organization in research, development, deployment—and progress.
-This conference will showcase how you can unify your workflows, including Modelica workflows, with computation to deliver quicker and smarter results.
+Join the Wolfram Technology Conference to explore how System Modeler as well as Wolfram's technology stack can empower your organization's research, development and deployment.
+In this conference new Modelica libraries will be presented.
+Furthermore, you will learn how to easily combine neural networks, MPC controllers and interactive dashboards with your Modelica models.

-Get inspired by customer journeys, learn from experts and interact with presenters during the Q&As.
+Learn from users, presenters and developers.
 Schedule a one-on-one meeting with our experts to get your questions answered.

 - Dates: October 18&ndash;21